dimitrietataru/csharpstyle/README.md

   * ✖ Do not wrap elements in opening and closing curly brackets

     * Write elements so they expand across multiple lines.
-    * Exception: Accessors within properties, events, or indexers.
+    * Exception: accessors within properties, events, or indexers.

         ✔
         ``` csharp